 Anyone who found it hard to watch the end of Ferris Bueller’s Day Off will know a Ferrari is more than just a sum of its parts.

-However, we can be fairly sure that McCaw’s 250 GTO sets a new price record not just for Ferraris but for classic car sales as a whole.
+However, we can be fairly sure that McCaw’s 250 GTO set a price record not just for Ferraris but for classic car sales as a whole.
 Move over the 1936 Type 57SC Bugatti Atlantic, which California collector Peter Mullin bought in 2010 for somewhere between $32,000,000 and $34,000,000.

 Ferrari began its life in 1928 in Maranello, northern Italy, when Enzo Ferrari founded a company to sponsor racing drivers.
 Under the name Scuderia Ferrari—translating loosely as “Team Ferrari”—the company sponsored amateur drivers in Modena, who drove Alpha Romeos at that stage.
 Enzo Ferrari was soon hired by Alpha Romeo to lead their motor racing department.
 In 1940, Scuderia Ferrari produced its first race car, the Tipo 815, which debuted at the Mille Miglia.

 When Mussolini’s fascist government confiscated Alfa Romeo in 1941 as part of the Axis Powers’ war effort, Enzo Ferrari’s department set up independently in Maranello—where it’s remained ever since.
 The Allies bombed the Maranello factory in 1944 and it was only when the factory was rebuilt in 1946 that Ferrari began producing road cars.
 The rest is history.